zmaster15/Project-1_Lunar_Madness/README.md

 We will investigate and look for patterns that indicate if people’s criminal behavior are influenced by the lunar cycle.
 Explore potential explanations for any observed correlations (e.g., increased visibility during full moon).

 Questions to be answered: Rework
-1. Is there is a strong correlation between the full moon and crime is cities?
+1. Is there a strong correlation between the full moon and crime in cities?

-3. If these effects exist, drill down and identify more granular relationships in the data
+    a.
+If a correlation is found, drill down and identify more granular relationships in the data
-4. Explore other relationships that may be uncovered during the initial exploratory analysis Identify if there is a strong correlation between full moon and traffic accidents
+2. Explore other relationships that may be discovered during the initial exploratory analysis
+3. Identify if there is a strong correlation between the full moon and traffic accidents
-5. If the disparate city crime data can be categorized with specific crime types,

 ## Statistical Significance:
 - Determine if there is a statistically significant correlation between moon phases and crime rates in sampled metropolitan areas (Chicago, Austin, Denver & Los Angels).
 - Identify any specific crime types that may be more strongly influenced by the lunar cycle.
 Explore potential explanations for any observed correlations (e.g., increased visibility during full moon).

 ## Analysis
+~ SM I will work on wordsmithing this section later this afternoon
 - (aggregation, correlation, comparison, summary statistics, and *time series analysis*)
 - intake data
 - normalize it